apache/sedona/docs/api/sql/DataFrameAPI.md

 The following objects contain the exposed functions: `org.apache.spark.sql.sedona_sql.expressions.st_functions`, `org.apache.spark.sql.sedona_sql.expressions.st_constructors`, `org.apache.spark.sql.sedona_sql.expressions.st_predicates`, and `org.apache.spark.sql.sedona_sql.expressions.st_aggregates`.

-Every functions can take all `Column` arguments.
+Every function can take all `Column` arguments.
 Additionally, overloaded forms can commonly take a mix of `String` and other Scala types (such as `Double`) as arguments.

 In general the following rules apply (although check the documentation of specific functions for any exceptions):